Man rushed to hospital after car goes under school bus on Old Hammond Hwy.

 BATON ROUGE - A man was taken to a hospital after his vehicle went under a school bus on a busy highway Thursday afternoon.

-The crash was reported just before 3 p.m. on Old Hammond Highway at Manson Drive.
-The East Baton Rouge Sheriff's Office said children were on board the bus, but none of them were hurt.
+The crash was reported just before 3 p.m. on Old Hammond Highway at Manson Drive, according to the East Baton Rouge Sheriff's Office.
+School officials said 20 children were on board the bus, but none of them were hurt.

 Trending News